 In December 2019, a viral pneumonia outbreak of unknown origin was identified in Wuhan, China.
 By January 2020, the outbreak was confirmed to be caused by a novel coronavirus named severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The outbreak quickly reached pandemic levels, spreading to 213 countries and territories worldwide.
-In February 2020, the World Health Organization formally named the disease caused by SARS-CoV-2 the coronavirus disease 2019 (COVID-19).
+In February 2020, the World Health Organization formally named the disease caused by

+SARS-CoV-2 the coronavirus disease 2019 (COVID-19).
 As of October 2, 2020, a total of 34.6 million confirmed cases and over 1 million deaths related to COVID-19 have been reported.
 Healthcare workers have been disproportionately affected by the pandemic, with an infection risk 11 times that of the general population.
 Due to this increased risk, the National Academies of Science, Engineering, and Medicine has prioritized healthcare workers for early receipt of vaccines to prevent SARS-CoV-2 infection.

 Given the public health emergency caused by the virus, Pfizer-BioNTech was granted authorization of emergency use of their COVID-19 vaccine by the Food and Drug Administration on 11 December 2020, prior to full approval of the biologic license application (BLA) for the prevention of Coronavirus Disease 2019 (COVID-19) for individuals 16 years of age and older.
-Detailed distribution plans for the COVID-19 vaccine within the US are determined by local jurisdictions based on federal recommendations to prioritize vaccination of healthcare workers and people living in long term care facilities under an EUA This study is designed to provide early real-world safety information on a cohort of vaccinated health workers for two years after vaccination.
+Detailed distribution plans for the COVID-19 vaccine within the US are determined by local jurisdictions based on federal recommendations to prioritize vaccination of healthcare workers and people living in long term care facilities under an EUA.
+The initial inclusion criteria for HERO-Together focused on healthcare workers as a population from whom many vaccinated persons could be recruited due to national recommendations for vaccine eligibility given the need to prioritize limited quantities of the vaccine under the EUA.
+In April 2021, as vaccine supply has grown sufficient to make vaccine more widely available outside of limited occupational and age groups, the HERO-Together study population was expanded from only HCWs to include members of HCW families and communities, in order to provide a comprehensive assessment of post-vaccine outcomes in a diverse population.
+This study is designed to provide early real-world safety information on a cohort of vaccinated healthcare workers, their families, and their communities for two years after vaccination.

-This non-interventional study is designated as a Category 3 post-authorization safety study (PASS) in the EU risk management plan (RMP).
+This non-interventional study is designated as a PASS and is included in the US pharmacovigilance plan.